 The Jan Karski Mine ("Jan Karski") is a large scale semi-soft coking coal project located in the Lublin Coal Basin in south east Poland.
 The Lublin Coal Basin is an established coal producing province which is well serviced by modern and highly efficient infrastructure, offering the potential for low capital intensity mine development.
-Jan Karski is situated adjacent to the Lubelski Wegiel Bogdanka ("Bogdanka") coal mine which has been in commercial production since 1982 and is the lowest cost hard coal producer in Europe.
+Jan Karski is situated adjacent to Lubelski Węgiel BOGDANKA S.A.'s ("Bogdanka") Bogdanka coal mine which has been in commercial production since 1982 and is the lowest cost hard coal producer in Europe.